Gerry Hutch: Criminal career

-In 1999, in the course of court proceedings brought against Hutch by the Irish state's anti-money laundering agency, the Criminal Assets Bureau (CAB), Detective Chief Superintendent Felix McKenna stated that Hutch had been involved in the IR£1.7 million robbery of an armoured van at Marino Mart in January 1987 and the £3 million armed robbery of a Brinks Allied Security Depot in Clonshaugh, County Dublin, in 1995, which had been the largest cash robbery in the State at the time.

-Hutch eventually reached an £1.2m settlement with the CAB to "cover back taxes and interest for a nine-year period".
+In 1999, in the course of court proceedings brought against Hutch by the Irish state's anti-money laundering agency, the Criminal Assets Bureau (CAB), Detective Chief Superintendent Felix McKenna stated that Hutch had been involved in the 1987 Marino Mart robbery and the £3 million Brinks robbery in 1995.
+Hutch eventually reached a £1.2 million settlement with the CAB to "cover back taxes and interest for a nine-year period".